TheQwikFix is a real estate inspection and repair management solution for homebuyers and homesellers.

 What you should know

+TheQwikFix is software for making sense of home inspections.
+It takes inspector-generated reports and converts them to digital, categorized repair summaries.
+It includes estimates and the ability to choose which items deserve the most attention in the deal.
 The UI/UX complements the mission, making it easy to understand all the details intrinsic to such documentation.
 Clients can be added to the report views, which are broken down into major categories for easy digestion, which can hopefully make a buyer less panic-stricken about what they’re getting into.

 Costs are clear and sourced from national databases on labor rates and material costs, and contractors can be invited via TheQwikFix’s local network.
-Perhaps its most critical benefit is in the service realm, as the company also deploys and manages repair vendors, taking a big burden off of the shoulders of the seller.
+Perhaps its most critical benefit is in the service realm, as the company also deploys and manages repair vendors, taking a big burden off the shoulders of the seller.

-Compounding the problem is the very physical manner in which these issues are presented: long, wordy reports with bad images and scary jargon like, “requires immediate attention“ and “possible fire hazard.”
+Compounding the problem is the very physical manner in which these issues are presented: long, wordy reports with bad images and scary jargon like “requires immediate attention“ and “possible fire hazard.”
 A home sale shouldn’t fall apart over a shoddy garbage disposal.

-Until buyer agents learn to better prepare clients for what to find, and listing agents convince sellers that their house isn’t perfect, we’ll need software like TheQwikFix, and all others in this space, too.
+But, until buyer agents learn to better prepare clients for what to find, and listing agents convince sellers that their house isn’t perfect, we’ll need software like TheQwikFix, and all others in this space, too.

 TheQwikFix gives sellers the ability to quickly respond to the most needed repairs and buyers the chance to consider what’s really important for them to have ready before move-in.
 (Stop asking sellers to fund your updates.)

 However, I don’t think every deal should default to negotiating closing credits to cover the repair.
 Sure, it’s “easier,” but also super subjective, and it puts yet another line item on the HUD 1.
-I’m fine with getting someone in there to fix some leaks, tighten bolts, and address minor electrical concerns or whatever, and that’s what this company can do for you.
+I’m fine with getting someone in there to fix some leaks, tighten bolts and address minor electrical concerns or whatever, and that’s what this company can do for you.

 Processing an inspection takes 24 hours or less; the users log in, select the items, and schedule fixes, generally speaking.
 Payment for contractor work is handled at closing, which I don’t love because, like credits, it’s always best to have a clean close.
 Anything on that document can become a reason for someone to want to tear it up and walk, regardless of how many times you’ve told them what to expect.

-Everyone who is a part of the deal can be invited into the dashboard for input and general inclusion on project updates, as well as how each project overlaps with closing dates thanks to an onboard calendar.
+Everyone who is a part of the deal can be invited into the dashboard for input and general inclusion on project updates, as well as how each project overlaps with closing dates, thanks to an onboard calendar.

 At no point will anyone be unsure of what something costs.
 The final term sheet is a simple, clearly worded rundown that all parties can universally refer to as the escrow carries on, a good way to no longer rely on email or voicemails in regard to what was wanted or ordered.